-On Tuesday October 28, 2014, MOKA will be once again hosting an informational session on Legal Planning as part of it's ongoing "Right Track Series."
-Individuals with disabilities, parents, family members, guardians and support teams are invited to learn about legal and financial planning from two experts: Catherine Jacobs from Cottrell and Jacobs PLC, the West Michigan Estate Planning Center, will discuss legal and planning issues for individuals with a disability.
-Lu Paletta, Financial Advisor, will help us to understand budgeting, investing, saving, estate planning and more.
+On Tuesday October 28, 2014, MOKA hosted an informational session on Legal Planning as part of it's ongoing "Right Track Series."
+Individuals with disabilities, parents, family members, guardians and support teams learned about legal and financial planning from two experts: Catherine Jacobs from Cottrell and Jacobs PLC, the West Michigan Estate Planning Center, who discussed legal and planning issues for individuals with a disability.
+Lu Paletta, Financial Advisor, helped participants understand budgeting, investing, saving, estate planning and more.
+Watch for more "Right Track Series" in the future. .
 Click here for event flyer.

-On October 29, 2014, three members of MOKA's Executive Team will be speaking at the Johnson Center for Philanthropy as part of their brown bag lunch series.
-Executive Director Tom Zmolek, Director of Programs Tracey Hamlet and Dorothy Bowne, MOKA's Human Resources Directow will be presenting on the topic of "Creating and Cultivating Your Nonprofit Culture."
-For more details and to register online follow this link: Johnson Center Brown Bag Lunch Series
+On October 29, 2014, three members of MOKA's Executive Team spoke at the Johnson Center for Philanthropy as part of their brown bag lunch series.
+Executive Director Thomas Zmolek, Director of Programs Tracey Hamlet and Dorothy Bowne, MOKA's Human Resources Directow presented on the topic of "Creating and Cultivating Your Nonprofit Culture."
+For more information on this topic, please contact email@example.com

 On Friday, July 18, 2014 the Federal Home Loan Bank of Indianapolis awarded MOKA two grants in the amount of $198,000 each to support the development and construction of two new specialized residential programs in Muskegon County.
 The homes will be a new residence for individuals currently living in existing homes operated by MOKA in Muskegon Township and Norton Shores respectively.
 Floor plans are currently under final revision with land clearing and construction to commence shortly.